-Solidarity placements supported under European Solidarity Corps may be offered in different areas, such as, but not limited to: education and training, employment, gender equality, entrepreneurship (in particular social entrepreneurship), citizenship and democratic participation, environment and natural protection, climate action, disaster prevention, preparedness and recovery (excluding immediate disaster response), agriculture and rural development, provision of food and non-food items, health and wellbeing, creativity and culture, physical education and sport, social assistance and welfare, reception and integration of third-country nationals, territorial cooperation and cohesion.
+Solidarity activities supported under European Solidarity Corps may be offered in different areas, such as, but not limited to: education and training, employment, gender equality, entrepreneurship (in particular social entrepreneurship), citizenship and democratic participation, environment and nature protection, climate action, disaster prevention, preparedness and recovery (excluding immediate disaster response), agriculture and rural development, provision of food and non-food items, health and wellbeing, creativity and culture, physical education and sport, social assistance and welfare, reception and integration of third-country nationals, territorial cooperation and cohesion and cooperation across borders.
+These areas of interventions can also be considered in activities in support of humanitarian aid operations.

-For all solidarity placements, a certain level of support is provided to participating organisations.
+For all solidarity activities, a certain level of support is provided to participating organisations.
 The different modalities of support depending on the financing mode and the type of activity are also listed below.

-The different types of placements as well as their proposed implementation and basic eligibility criteria are described below.
+The different types of activities as well as their proposed implementation and basic eligibility criteria are described below.